tlourey/tlourey.github.io/pages/linux-commands.md

 * <https://manpages.ubuntu.com/manpages/latest/man8/useradd.8.html> - NB:

 You can also create system users by using the `--system` parameter of adduser.
 See <https://manpages.ubuntu.com/manpages/xenial/man8/adduser.8.html#:~:text=version%20of%20adduser.)-,Add%20a%20system%20user,-If%20called%20with> for more specifics.

+last: [^1]

+`last username`: see the last time a specific user logged in\
+`last`: see all the last sucessful attempts since wtmp file creation\
+`sudo lastb username`: see the last time a specific user had a bad login\
+`sudo lasb`: see all bad logins

+[^1]: Most of last section from (or based on) <https://www.cyberciti.biz/faq/unix-linux-check-last-time-user-loggedin-command/>

 ## Apt